notator/ResidentSynthHostTestSite/README.md

 Preset Settings:
 ![screenshot_Settings](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_5_Settings.png "screenshot_Settings")
 the **preset settings** selector is used to select 16-channel preset settings that can be configured using the `residentsynth/config/synthSettingsDefs.js` file.
 If the file is missing, all channels will be set to the same default settings.
 If, while editing a channel's settings, any control is changed, the **export modified settings** button is enabled, allowing the current channel settings to be saved in a JSON file in the user's _Downloads_ folder.
 The exported channel settings can then be copied to the relevant channel in the `synthSettingsDefs.js` configuration file, and loaded into the **preset settings** selector when the application restarts.
-Note that the _ResidentSynthHost_ synchronizes its channel settings with the _Residentsynth_'s when it updates its own controls, so it does not need to use the _ResidentSynth_'s non-standard SET_SYNTH_SETTINGS MIDI message.
-This is defined for use by other applications.
 The **trigger key** is a note number whose NOTE_ON will trigger the following settings in the list in the **preset settings** selector, rather than play a note.
 The trigger key can be any number from 0 to 127.
 This is a feature of the _ResidentSynthHost_ that is not implemented in the _ResidentSynth_.

 Recordings: